michaeljoseph/triage/README.md

 ## Overview

-List issues in a source code issue repository so that they can be triaged with labels.
+Step through issues in a github repository and allow them to be labelled.

-## Usage